Delaware Workers Compensation Lawyers

 The National Safety Council (NSC) lists the top three causes of work-related injuries as follows:

 • Overexertion and bodily reaction.
 These include non-impact injuries like repetitive stress injuries or trauma from excessive physical effort like repeated lifting, pushing, carrying, or throwing.
-Overexertion is one of the number one workplace injuries.
+Overexertion is one of the top workplace injuries.

 • Contact with objects and equipment.
-This includes falling or moving objects, caught-in between accidents, crushing injuries, or any type of physical trauma from being struck by equipment or material.
+This includes falling or moving objects, being caught-in between accidents, crushing injuries, or any type of physical trauma from being struck by equipment or materials.

-The NSC reports the common injuries resulting from these types of accidents are back injuries, muscle tears and sprains, and cuts and lacerations.
-However, this report only includes non-fatal injuries.
+The NSC reports common injuries resulting from these types of accidents include back injuries, muscle tears and sprains, and cuts and lacerations.
+Other common workplace injuries include broken bones, traumatic amputation, spinal cord damage, traumatic brain injuries, vision loss, hearing loss, burn injuries, electrical injuries, and many other types of injuries.

 What are the workers’ compensation laws in Delaware?